paulin-crtn/wordy-react/README.md

 2. Run `npm start` for a dev server.
 3. Navigate to `http://localhost:3000/`.

-_Note: you won't be able to take the quiz since an API is required._

-## API

-The API can be found on [Github](https://github.com/paulin-crtn/wordy-express).

 ## Deployment

 The website is deployed on [Netlify](https://docs.netlify.com/).